 Most people enjoy being around people who make them feel good, so it makes sense that we like to surround ourselves with positive people.

 But it goes deeper.
 Researchers have found that being positive creates a sense of familiarity with strangers.
 It makes you approachable.
 Friendships are based on mutual respect, understanding, and authenticity.
 Making people feel comfortable around you starts with showing that you’re not looking to see the worst in anything or anyone.
 Positivity builds trust, and trust makes room for those deeper bonding moments of vulnerability and authenticity.

 Takeaway: Maybe you’re not a naturally smiley, just-here-for-a-good-time kind of person.
 That’s okay.
 That’s not what positivity is about.
 Positivity means catching yourself before complaining about the weather and giving complements instead of criticisms.

 Social skills is a broad and somewhat ambiguous term.
 We all know what it means, but what are all the smaller, specific skills that fall under that umbrella term?

 All in all, social skills are knowing how to interact with people, and it’s one of those things you learn by doing.
 So if you feel awkward approaching a new potential friend, do it anyway!
 It’s okay to be awkward.
 I’m gonna repeat that for you: It’s okay to be awkward.
 Besides, the only way to move past it is to keep practicing.

 Takeaway: Put yourself in social situations that are just outside your comfort zone and learn by doing.
-Observe, practice your self-awareness, and remember that your number one priority should be to have fun, because that’s what socializing and meeting new friends are about.
+Observe, practice your self-awareness, and remember that your number one priority should be to have fun, because that’s what socializing and meeting new friends is about.

 Ready to put your new friendship skills into practice?
 Head over to Hey!
 VINA today and start swiping right on your new bff!
 But remember – you never know who it might be, so keep an open mind.